 Experience is the best teacher, and there’s not a chance that I’ll be able to prepare you for what’s coming in a single blog post, but hopefully, as someone who’s been there, I can provide some welcome advice.
 So, here goes: a college crash course to help your freshman year go a little bit smoother.

 Keep Your Grades Up

 It will seem like a simple enough thing at first, but many freshmen soon find themselves drowning in college classes.
 College curriculum can be much more rigorous than you were expecting.
 However, the real challenge is managing your own schedule and staying disciplined without any external forces.
 Your mom won’t remind you to finish homework before going out; your teacher doesn’t really care whether or not you show up for your classes, and you’ll need to discipline yourself in order to get grades that really reflect your abilities.

 So, my first item of advice is simply to find ways to keep your grades up.
 Look into scholarships that can motivate you to keep your grades high.
 Schedule time every day for studying (and nothing else!)
 And take all those reading assignments seriously.
 In High School, a reading assignment for homework usually feels equivalent to “no homework.”
 In college, it’s a different story.
 Get creative to stay motivated.
-This link has some great ideas.

 Talk to a Counselor about Money if You Need Help